Home

 Here's our guide to VOC emitting paints including a list of leading manufacturers of low VOC, non-toxic paint.

-Many solids and liquids in your home emit toxic volatile gases into your indoor air which are likely to contribute to symptoms of Sick Building Syndrome.
 These Volatile Organic Compounds or VOCs come from the chemicals contained not only within the structural components of buildings, but also from the contents or activities in those buildings.

 Examples of Volatile Organic Compounds

-Some examples of specific VOCs are perchloroethylene, formaldehyde, benzene, household solvents, pesticides, ammonia, and many cleaning agents contained within common household products.
-Of particular concern is Formaldehyde which is a very common VOC in most homes yet is one of the most dangerous since it's a strong respiratory irritant and carcinogen as well!
+Of particular concern is Formaldehyde which is a very common VOC in most homes yet is one of the most dangerous since it's a strong respiratory irritant and carcinogen as well.
+Formaldehyde in FEMA trailers caused a lot of health complaints after Hurricane Katrina in 2005/2006.

-Cigarette smoke is another major source of not only VOCs, but also thousands of toxic chemicals, hundreds of carcinogens, and very fine soot like particles that penetrate deeply into the lungs.
-Cigarette smoke also contains toxic heavy metals and even radioactive isotopes like Americium which is absorbed by tobacco plants from the soil and injected directly into the deepest recesses of your lungs with every breath you take of environmental tabacco smoke (ETS).
-If you are skeptical about this, following is an interesting anecdote to prove that cigarette smoke contains these radioactive particles...
+Cigarette smoke also contains toxic heavy metals and even radioactive isotopes like Americium and Polonium which is absorbed by tobacco plants from the soil and injected directly into the deepest recesses of your lungs with every breath you take of environmental tabacco smoke (ETS).

 Radioactive Smoke?